 How will I be taught?

 A wide range of teaching and learning styles are used throughout the course, which is delivered via e-learning format through Cardiff University’s virtual learning environment (VLE) Learning Central™.
 The course consists of a number of compulsory modules and others have sub-topics where you have a choice.

 A variety of media is used to deliver the content:

 - Online, interactive modules

 - Voice over PowerPoint presentations

-Dissertation topics are chosen by the student, but have to be approved by the programme team, on behalf of the Chair of the postgraduate taught Board of Studies.
+Module assessment and dissertation topics are chosen by the student but have to be approved by the programme team.

 How will I be assessed?